Are there any specific features of language contact in the circumpolar world?

-A series of case studies devoted to specific contact areas in the North will guide us towards an answer.
-Besides, we are compiling a geographic database of all circumpolar languages that will be visualized with the help of dynamic maps, both online and printed.
-The database will provide a background for our case studies and will facilitate future linguistic research of the circumpolar world.
+A series of case studies devoted to specific contact areas in the North is guiding us towards an answer.
+Besides, we are compiling a geographic database of all circumpolar languages that is visualized by numerous maps, both online and printed.
+The database provides a background for the case studies and hopefully will contribute to future linguistic research of the circumpolar world.

 The case studies include the following traditionally multilingual linguistic areas:

 - Middle and Upper Taz and middle Yenisey region (Olga Kazakevich, Elena Klyachko): Northern Selkup, Southern Selkup, Ket, Evenki, Russian;

 - Lower Yenisei (Olesya Khanina, Valentin Gusev, Maria Amelina, Olga Kazakevich, Elena Klyachko): Tundra Nenets, Tundra Enets, Forest Enets, Nganasan, Dolgan, Evenki, Russian-based pidgin Govorka, Russian;

 - Lower Kolyma (Maria Pupynina): Yukaghir, Even, Chukchee, Yakut, Russian;

 - Kenai peninusula in Alaska (Andrej Kibrik, Mira Bergelson): Alutiiq, Dena’ina, Russian, English;

 - Interior Alaska (Andrej Kibrik, Mira Bergelson): Upper Kuskokwim, Dena’ina, Koyukon, Ingalik, Central Yup’ik, Russian, English.